Is There More Domestic Violence on Super Bowl Sunday?

 Accusations Sometimes Come More Easily

 When someone has been accused of domestic violence, it can come as a shock, and rarely is only one person to blame for the entire situation.
-If you were accused, you may feel that there is nothing that can be done to help you.
+If you were accused of domestic violence in Vista, you may feel that there is nothing that can be done to help you.
 But that is not true.
 At JD Law, we know how complicated and emotionally tangled these claims can be.
 We know that there is usually more to the story than what first meets the eye, and we can help explain what happened to law enforcement and the court.

 Domestic violence is a horrible epidemic that happens to too many people throughout the country every day, including Super Bowl Sunday.
 When it does happen, both the accused and the victim should get the help they need, whether through counseling or legal representation.
 For a free consultation with a San Diego domestic violence attorney, call (760) 630-2000.